You bought new running shoes three weeks before your race.

 The midsole foam compresses permanently under the repeated force of running.

-Studies tracking cushioning degradation found that EVA and PEBA foams lose firmness predictably as you accumulate miles.
+Studies tracking cushioning degradation found that EVA and PEBA foams lose firmness predictably as you accumulate miles, with PEBA midsoles showing more variability between runners.

-EVA midsoles (found in most standard running shoes) compress at a fairly consistent rate across runners.
+EVA midsoles (found in most standard running shoes) compress at a fairly consistent rate.

-The lateral heel region wears faster than the medial heel because most runners with a rearfoot strike load the outer part of the heel first.
+The lateral heel region wears faster than the medial heel because rearfoot strikers load the outer heel first on every footfall.

 By 300–400 kilometers (186–248 miles), the shoe has settled into its worn state.